kkrt-labs/kakarot/docs/general/kakarot_components.md

 1. Deploy Blockhash Registry

-1. Store the addresses of the account and blockhash registry contracts in Kakarot core using `set_account_registry` and `set_blockhash_registry` respectively.
-This is required for Kakarot to access the functionality of the registries.
+1. Store the addresses of the blockhash registry contracts in Kakarot core using `set_blockhash_registry`.
+This is required for Kakarot to access the last 256 bock hashes.

 This flow can be seen in the [deploy script](../../scripts/deploy_kakarot.py).